 Besides the obvious opportunities for ecological investigations, the grounds are a source of teaching examples in other topics, e.g. corrosion, structures and forces.
 Take pupils to see them or ask them to find examples or collect data for analysis.

 Visit local industries, agricultural sites or museums.
 The effective teacher will link this to classroom work both before and after the trip.

-Ask pupils to write about examples of science around them (e.g. chemical change in the kitchen or forces on the football field) or to bring materials to the classroom.
+Write about examples of science around them (e.g. chemical change in the kitchen or forces on the football field) or to bring materials to the classroom.

 Use local issues as a stimulus for creative written work, e.g. a letter to a newspaper or radio script on local environmental or health issues.

 - Interviews – one child could be the ‘expert’ and the interviewer can ask questions as if it was a news item on the radio.

 - Pupils come to a decision about a local issue, e.g. health promotion or energy supply.

 You should create a file for yourself and keep any newspaper and magazine articles that you find that contain science or are about scientific issues.
 Every time you start a new topic, ask yourself how it relates to everyday life and help your students to make those connections.